Edkamb/APM_24/index.md

 ## Venue and Registration
 The workshop will be held at the beautiful Univeristy of Turin.
-To submit a presentation proposal, please register under
+To submit a presentation proposal, please submit it under

   [https://forms.gle/UqBmfKUqYTUqhE7r7](https://forms.gle/WDBATd2aUyqLwMXf7)